 - Sec.1.
 World Series Tournament entry fees will be established by the USSSA Board of Directors. - Sec.2.
 World Series Tournament Format - A. The USSSA Fastpitch program will use "pool play" format in its World Series tournaments.
 Teams will be placed in pools where they will play a minimum of two games.
 A double elimination format will be used in the championship bracket following pool play.
-The exact format of the tournament, number of pools, number of teams in each pool will be set by the tournament director and approved by the USSSA Fastpitch National Committee. - B. In all pool play games, the winner of a coin toss prior to the start of a game will have choice of being home or visitors.
-In all bracket play games the higher seeded team from pool play will have the choice.
-If both teams are equally seeded in bracket play then a coin toss will be used. - C. Teams will be seeded into pool play based on their national points at the time of pool play bracketing. - D. Teams will be seeded into the double elimination bracket using the following criteria from pool play results.
-Note this process continues and does not start over if a tie is broken when three or more teams are tied. - 1.
-Winning percentage. - 2.
-Number of wins. - 3.
-Number of losses. - 4.
-Winning percentage of tied teams versus each other. - 5.
-Average runs allowed. - 6.
-Average run differential with a max/min of \pm 8 per game. - 7.
-USSSA points. - 8.
-Date team entered the USSSA database. - E. The following tiebreaker system will be used at all World Series tournaments to determine an order of finish in the event a tournament cannot be completed.
-Note that all games in the tournament should be used when average runs scored or allowed are being computed.
-This includes both pool and bracket play. - 1.
-All teams still in the Winners' Bracket are ordered first, using the following: - a) Least average runs allowed per game played - b) Highest average runs scored per game played - c) Most wins including both pool and bracket play. - d) Coin toss
+The exact format of the tournament, number of pools, number of teams in each pool will be set by the tournament director and approved by the USSSA Fastpitch National Committee. - B. In all pool play games, the winner of a coin toss prior to the start of a game will have the choice of being home or visitors.
+In bracket play, choice will be determined as follows: